Theresa Vane-Tempest-Stewart, Marchioness of Londonderry: Early life

-She was born was born Lady Theresa Chetwynd-Talbot in 6 June 1856 at Ingestre Hall, her family's estate in Staffordshire.
+She was born was born Lady Theresa Chetwynd-Talbot on 6 June 1856 at Ingestre Hall, her family's estate in Staffordshire.
 She was the elder daughter of Charles Chetwynd-Talbot, 19th Earl of Shrewsbury and his wife Anna Theresa Cockerell (1836–1912).
 She was brought up with conservative values and was interested in politics.
 She was an admirer of Benjamin Disraeli.